ciims/CiiMS/README.md

 ## Benchmarks

 How fast is CiiMS?
 In a post-installation comparison, using out of the box (non-debug) configurations over SSL, CiiMS outperforms Ghost, Wordpress, Bolt, and OctoberCMS in a 100 user, 10 minute siege test.
 CiiMS s nearly 30% faster than Ghost, and over 130% faster than Wordpress.
-Better performance reduces your hosting costs, which can save you hundreds of dollars a year in hosting costs.

 ```
 - DigitalOcean 512MB Box